Potato Fact Check

-- Both white potatoes and sweet potatoes are excellent sources of vitamin C. A medium-size white potato provides 45 percent of the daily value, which is more vitamin C than one medium-size sweet potato (at 30 percent of the daily value).
+- Both white potatoes and sweet potatoes are excellent sources of vitamin C. A medium-size white potato provides 30 percent of the daily value, which is the same amount of vitamin C as one medium-size sweet potato.

 - White potatoes are similar in calories and carbohydrates when compared to sweet potatoes.
 One medium-size white potato contains 110 calories and 26 grams of carbohydrate, while one medium-size sweet potato contains 100 calories and 23 grams of carbohydrate.

 - A medium-size white potato provides 3 grams of protein while a medium-size sweet potato provides 2 grams of protein.